Encouraging staff to make the most of development opportunities

 - Create career paths and ladders.
 Provide job enhancement opportunities.
 Encourage employees to enhance current skills and knowledge in preparation for promotions and/or transfers to new or different positions.

 On-the-job training can be a great first step for small nonprofits looking to start a staff development program.
-Not only does this approach come without direct expense, it also helps foster teamwork.
+Not only does this approach come without direct expense, it also fosters teamwork.
 Opportunities that might work for your nonprofit include:

 - Team leadership.
 Put a staff member in charge of organizing a meeting or event.
 Assign them junior staff or interns to train and manage.
 Have staff members interested in leadership shadow an executive for a day.